Azure/azure-powershell/src/Compute/Compute/help/Add-AzVmssDataDisk.md

 ```

 ### -DeleteOption
-"Specifies whether data disk should be deleted or detached upon VMSS Flex deletion (This feature is available for VMSS with Flexible OrchestrationMode only)
+Specifies whether data disk should be deleted or detached upon VMSS Flex deletion (This feature is available for VMSS with Flexible OrchestrationMode only)

 Accepted Values
 Delete - If this value is used, the data disk is deleted when the VMSS Flex VM is deleted.
 Detach - If this value is used, the data disk is retained after VMSS Flex VM is deleted.

 ```yaml
 Type: System.String